The yes boundaries wavefunctions of the universe: Extended geometries with timelike boundaries

 \subsection{Tall geometries generated by matter in the presence of timelike boundaries}

 At least for global de Sitter, the Gao-Wald theorem ensures that matter satisfying {the null energy and null generic conditions} leads to a tall Penrose diagram with communication between the two poles\footnote{{The spacetime also needs to satisfy global hyperbolicity and null geodesic completeness.}}.
-In principle, the problem requires re-analysis for the cases with timelike boundaries, since the solution space depends on boundary conditions (which are distinct from smoothness conditions required in the global case).
+In principle, the problem requires re-analysis for the cases with timelike boundaries, since the solution space depends on boundary conditions (which are distinct from smoothness conditions required in the global case)\footnote{It is useful to reassess the assumptions that go into deriving the Gao-Wald theorem and how they manifest themselves in this timelike-bounded setup given its novel state space.
+Regarding global hyperbolicity, given that we insist on a physically consistent solution of the initial boundary value problem, the future evolution is still determined from the initial conditions.
+Null geodesic completeness physically holds, in that light rays bounce off the boundary consistently (rather than stopping there).
+The relevant energy conditions and their degree of applicability in the physical (i.e. quantum) theory may need modification.
+For example, the property of tallness is also sensitive to the Casimir energy due to the boundaries \cite{Batra:2024qju}, so the classical analysis is not enough to understand the space of tall or wide geometries in the spectrum.}.
 For a discussion of this in two dimensions, also incorporating quantum effects, see \cite{Batra:2024qju}.
 In the present section, we simply show by example that the timelike boundaries do not remove the phenomenon of tall states.

 One example of this is provided by a homogeneous scalar field $\phi$ with Neumann boundary conditions at the Dirichlet (for gravity) walls.
 Explicitly, consider the FLRW geometry

 with boundaries at $\theta=\theta_c$ {and $\theta=\pi-\theta_c$}